Learn from Dazhai in agriculture

 The "Learn from Dazhai in agriculture" Campaign (农业学大寨 (nóngyè xué Dàzhài), or in Wade-Giles Romanization Tachai) was a campaign organized by Mao Zedong in 1963.
-The campaign encouraged peasants from all over China to follow from the example of the farmers of Dazhai village, Shanxi, by practicing self-sacrifice and upright political activity.
+The campaign encouraged peasants from all over China to follow from the example of the farmers of the village Dazhai in Shanxi by practicing self-sacrifice and upright political activity.

 It grew in importance after the introduction of the Cultural Revolution, but Chen Yonggui and its other proponents were eventually eased out of power by Deng Xiaoping following the removal of the Gang of Four.

 History

+Dazhai became famous for its agricultural production in the early 1960s.
+Mao promoted Dazhai as a national model for agricultural production.
+From 1964 to 1978, Dazhai's model of rural self-reliance was the frequent subject of news reels.